 “The distinction between jurisdictional error and a ‘mere error of law’ is maintained, the latter being one which has been arrived at on an issue that has been entrusted to the inferior court or tribunal to decide for itself, even if the decision is wrong.”

 The Federal Court attempted to distinguish between jurisdictional and non-jurisdictional errors in Minister for Immigration and Citizenship v MZYZA (2013) FCA 572.
-In this case, a decision by the Department of Immigration and Citizenship (DIAC) to refuse a Protection Visa was upheld by the Refugee Review Tribunal (RRT), which had been concerned with the authenticity of certain documents.
-The RRT had put to the applicant that it was ‘very easy to obtain false documents in India’ but made no explicit finding that the specific documents in question, which appeared to support the applicant’s case, were fraudulent.
-As a result, the Federal Magistrate Court (FMC) found that the RRT had made a jurisdictional error.
-The Minister had argued that the ‘weight’ to be given to the letter was a matter for the RRT, and that the RRT had implicitly decided to give it little or no weight.
-However, the FMC found as follows (MZYZA v Minister for Immigration and Citizenship (2013) FMCA 15 at 23):
+In this case, a decision by the Department of Immigration and Citizenship to refuse a protection visa was upheld by the Refugee Review Tribunal, which had been concerned with the authenticity of certain documents.
+The Tribunal had put to the applicant that it was ‘very easy to obtain false documents in India’ but made no explicit finding that the specific documents in question, which appeared to support the applicant’s case, were fraudulent.
+As a result, the Federal Magistrate Court (FMC) found that the Tribunal had made a jurisdictional error.
+The Minister had argued that the ‘weight’ to be given to the letter was a matter for the Tribunal, and that the Tribunal had implicitly decided to give it little or no weight.
+However, the FMC found (MZYZA v Minister for Immigration and Citizenship (2013) FMCA 15 at 23):

 “The FMC does not accept the submission that the Tribunal implicitly decided to give the letter little or no weight.
 There is no indication in the Tribunal’s reasons for decision of any cognisance of the letter in the part of the Tribunal’s reasons that records its reasons for decision, as opposed to its summary of the background.
 It seems to me that the Tribunal overlooked the letter while weighing up the evidence and formulating its decision, as opposed to setting out the background to the case.”

-The FMC went on to find that the letter was a crucial piece of evidence, and that the RRT may have reached a different conclusion had it turned its mind to the matter.
-The RRT decision was therefore set aside.
+The FMC went on to find that the letter was a crucial piece of evidence, and that the Tribunal may have reached a different conclusion had it turned its mind to the matter.
+The Tribunal’s decision was therefore set aside.
 The matter was appealed.